 Being in tune with “savor moments” helps me focus on “the beautiful vistas and thrilling bursts of speed”, and not remember all of the work, stress, etc., it took to get to those savor moments.
 Just seeing one of my children’s sport’s picture or a scout sash can send me into spasms–as in “How did I do that?”

-Now in my 60’s, I am absolutely thanking the Lord that I made that choice, and, thanking Him for the ride.
+Now in my 60’s, I am absolutely thanking the Lord that I made that choice to have children, and, thanking Him for the ride.